paulf35/cd-ds-productsalespredictions/README.md

 |Train |637.369	| 806900.857 | 898.277 | 0.727
 |Test |	748.389 |	1154142.731 |	1074.310 |0.588

-Based on the results detailed in the **Model Evaluation and Results** section, the best performing model was the Tuned Random Forest model.
-It returned the lowest MAE value ($748.39) among the three models tested, which is acceptable given the average price for homes in the dataset.
-However, The R^2 value is only 58.8%, which means the that model does have bias.
-It's predicting results for just over half of the data
+Based on the results detailed in the **Model Evaluation and Results** section, the Default Linear Regression model performed the best out of the three models.
+The MAE value for the Test data was `$810.39`, which is an acceptable range and similar the MAE value of the train data.
+RMSE results show a similar trend.
+On the Test data, the RMSE value sas '$1,100.15`, which is in an acceptable range and similar to the RMSE value in the Training set.

+R^2 values are low, which shows there is bias in the model.
+The R^2 value for the Test dataset is `56.8%`.
+Ideally, we'd want this value to be higher, but because it's similar to the Train R^2 value (`56.1%) means there only a slight underfit.

 ## Recommendation
-My recommendation is to test new models, as well as continue tuning the existing models in order to increase the R^2 value, while maintaining a low MAE value.
+Based on the results I recommend that we **DO NOT** deploy any of the tested models.
+I recommend that we continue tuning the existing linear regression model in order to increase the R^2 value, while optimizing for low bias and variance.
+We should also test additionl models.
 Additionally, in future models, I recommend that we add additional ddata and features that might be helpful, as well as remove any features that aren't needed.